 The models with the separate backing are also described as "thermal" shades, and they actually have a separate backing adhered to the window-side.
 Not only does this completely block the light, but these types of window treatments keep the house cooler in the summer (by keeping the heat out), and warmer in the winter, by insulating the windows and preventing heat loss.

 You can find these types of shades for as little as $30 or as much as $300.
 Because of the wide arrange, it is recommended to do your shopping online.
-Be sure to compare all aspects of the purchase, including presence or lack of a backing, shipping costs, etc. Look for sites that allow customer reviews to help you watch out for cheaply-made room darkening Roman Shades.Christy - Room Darkening Curtains info from http://roomdarkeningcurtains.net
+Be sure to compare all aspects of the purchase, including presence or lack of a backing, shipping costs, etc. Look for sites that allow customer reviews to help you watch out for cheaply-made room darkening Roman Shades.Christy - http://roomdarkeningcurtains.net